 Your RV is equipped with a telescoping handrail to facilitate safe ingress and egress into and out of the RV.
 The picture below shows the location of the handrail and shows the handrail in the stowed position.
-It is held in place for transit utilizing a magnet.
+It is held in place for transit utilizing a magnet and cotter pin.